wuhang03/wuhang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 Hi there!
 My name is Hang Wu (吴杭), you can also call me by my English name Laurent.

-I am currently a PhD student at the University of California, Merced, conducting research under the guidance of Prof. [Yiwei Wang](https://wangywust.github.io/), with Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) as my senior advisor.
+I am currently a first-year PhD student at the University of California, Merced, conducting research under the guidance of Prof. [Yiwei Wang](https://wangywust.github.io/), with Prof. [Ming-Hsuan Yang](https://faculty.ucmerced.edu/mhyang/) as my senior advisor.
 Additionally, I work closely with Prof. [Yujun Cai](https://vanoracai.github.io/).
 My main research interests are in vision-language models and large multimodal models, with a focus on improving their performance and specific applications.
-I received my bachelor's degree from Tongji University, where I worked on image processing tasks in the low-level vision field during my undergraduate studies.
+I received my bachelor's degree from Tongji University, where I worked on image processing tasks in the low-level vision field.

-You can find my CV here: [Hang Wu's Curriculum Vitae](https://drive.google.com/file/d/1tjqro_JbiiftOFt2t6EiVHtf3ulZTjbL/view?usp=drive_link).
+You can find my CV here: [Hang Wu's Curriculum Vitae](https://drive.google.com/file/d/1tNOCYlOXXq9uFjwZmn2hUCbU-wdg_udY/view?usp=sharing).
 If you are interested in my work, please feel free to drop me an email.

 # 🔥 News
-- *2025.08*: 🎉🎉 Our paper DiMo-GUI is accepted to EMNLP 2025!
+- *2025.08*: 🎉🎉 Our paper DiMo-GUI is accepted to EMNLP 2025 Main Conference!
 See you in Suzhou!
 - *2025.05*: Two papers submitted to EMNLP 2025.
 - *2025.04*: Thrilled to accept Ph.D offer from UC Merced.
 Looking forward to working and living in CA!
 - *2025.03*: Join vivo as a Research Intern!